- YouTube issues such as Your client has issued a malformed or illegal request can prevent you from watching videos online.

 - Clear the full cache and cookies from Clear browsing data in Chrome.

-These solutions are relatively simple and you should have no problem solving the Error 400.
+These solutions are relatively simple and you should have no problem solving Error 400: your client has issued a malformed or illegal request.
 Remember that The Great Suspender extension is the main cause, but it’s not the only one.

-If you have questions or you’re aware of other solutions to the Error 400, feel free to share them in the comments section below.
+We’d like to know your thoughts on this subject so feel free to share them in the comments section below.